Adoxa omeiensis

-Tetradoxa is a monotypic genus in the family Adoxaceae containing the single species Tetradoxa omeiensis.
-It is sometimes included in the genus Adoxa.
-It is endemic to China, where it is known only from Sichuan.
+Adoxa omeiensis is a species of flowering plant in the family Viburnaceae.
+It is a rhizomatous geophyte endemic to Sichuan Province in south-central China.
+Some authorities place it in the monotypic genus Tetradoxa as Tetradoxa omeiensis.

 This species has a stem 10 to 20 centimeters long with a few basal leaves and one pair of oppositely arranged stem leaves.
 It produces an inflorescence of 3 to 5 yellow-green flowers.

+The species was first described by Hiroshi Hara in 1981.